liyunze-coding/Twitch-Pomodoro-Timer/README.md

   - Interact with browser widget, click on blue button `Click here after authorizing`

 6. Customize styles in `style.css` file yourself.
-  - You can replace `style.css` content with `style_circle.css` to have a round pomodoro widget
+  - You can replace `style.css` content with `style_rectangle.css` to have a rectangular pomodoro widget

 ## Additional sound credits